 Step 1.
 Use Screaming Frog Crawl

 The first thing you should do is use Screaming Frog to crawl your website.
-Screaming Frog, which is a free application, will identify the following for you:
+Screaming Frog, which is a free application, will identify the following during your SEO audit:

 - URL issues – Uppercase characters, underscores, lengthy URLS and dynamic URLs.